Artania passenger dies of virus in WA

 Another Artania passenger aged in his 70s died earlier this month, while two crewmen aged 42 and 69 also passed away.

-The state government has flagged the potential for social distancing rules to be relaxed in coming weeks, potentially starting with public gathering restrictions.

-Mr Cook said there was a particular need for West Australians to maintain good social distancing during the Anzac Day long weekend.
+Mr Cook said there was a particular need to maintain good physical distancing during the Anzac Day long weekend.

+Public health emergency operations centre coordinator Clare Huppatz said there had been few cases in WA with an unknown source of infection.

+“The thing we’ve really been looking for is sustained community transmission and we’ve had no evidence of that to date,” Dr Huppatz said.